What is the difference between ISO 9001 and ISO 14001

 Is it a legal requirement to be ISO 9001 and ISO 14001 certified?

-No, it is not a legal requirement for businesses to obtain ISO 9001 or ISO 14001 certification.
+No, it’s not a legal requirement for businesses to obtain ISO 9001 or ISO 14001 certification.
 However, some industries or clients may prefer or require suppliers to be certified as a part of their contractual agreements.
 It can also help better comply with legal regulations.
-Certification can enhance credibility, and competitiveness, and demonstrate a commitment to meeting certain standards, but it is not mandated by law in most jurisdictions.
+Certification can enhance credibility, and competitiveness, and demonstrate a commitment to meeting certain standards, but it’s not mandated by law in most jurisdictions.

 Gain certification to ISO 9001 and ISO 14001 today!